 In the past year, a couple of my acquaintances have also reported similar discussions from their societies.
 None of them, not one, seems to find anything odd about such proposals for a civilised cooperative housing society to ban renting of apartments to single young people.
 No one in our society seems to find it odd either.
 Perhaps I’ll have to expand my search to a company that offers a one-bedroom apartment to rent, like Space station or somewhere similar.
 There must be somewhere that rents out to single young people!

 Some of these people who are clamouring for societies to ask members not to rent to bachelors were once themselves bachelors renting apartments in Pune.
 Some landlords don’t like to rent out to single people due to bad behavior or late rent with many having to hand out a late rent notice in order to get their rent for their property.
 And I guess none of them are worried that one day, soon, their little boys and girls are going to be bachelors studying or working in a city away from home.

 I guess all of them are going to buy flats everywhere their children go to study or work.

 But the question that I want to ask is: Is this right?
 To discriminate against single people?
-There are established procedures for background checks, verification, etc that can help in ensuring good fit, and single people have to adhere to society rules like any other person.
+There are established procedures for background checks, verification, etc that can help in ensuring a good fit, and single people have to adhere to social rules like any other person.
 But these are solutions that can’t work in the face of prejudice.

 I have travelled, lived, and worked in different cities.
 Bengaluru, Delhi, Mumbai, Pune, Hong Kong, even Atlanta for short durations.
 And in each of these places, I had to rent an apartment or a service apartment.